Coaching and Mentoring (being one)

 Well, not exactly.

-There are loads of people who get hired for, or promoted to, really good jobs because of the skills and capabilities they have demonstrated.
+Lots of people get hired for or promoted to really good jobs because of their skills and capabilities.

-Yet six months later they are floundering and don't appear to be up to it all.
+Yet after six months or so they are floundering and don't appear to be the person for the job.

-'I wont want people to know I've asked for help.'
+- 'I don't want people to know I've asked for help.'

 And so on.